-Short abstracts of some articles that I am currently working on (for full drafts, please send me an email.
-My email address is my first name followed by my surname followed by @outlook.com):
+Short abstracts of some articles that I am currently working on.
+For full drafts, please send me an email.
+My email address is my first name followed by my surname followed by @outlook.com.
+(I am not sure if this (now) common trick will keep a data mining algorithm from figuring out my email address, though.)

 [Title Suppressed]